CoreCrafted-Network/docs/pages/03.skyblock/02.basics/03.resource/docs.md

     category: docs
 ---

+Get yourself some useful resource and build a 3X3X3 Dirt House!

 ## Cobble Generator
 + To Build a cobble gen , simply copy the design at the Shop or however you like.
 + An Advanced Version for 4 players mining together can be made with EASE!